Reality-Editor/Composition-Stable-Diffusion/README.md

                      --instance_prompt $INSTANCE_PROMPT
 ```

-### 3. Finetune Stable Diffusion Inpainting
+### 3. Finetune
-We then finetune Stable Diffusion Inpainting to embed the instance images and prompt into stable diffusion model.
+We then embed the instance images and prompt into stable diffusion model.

 ```bash
 accelerate launch --num_processes 1 train.py \